pgjaiganesh/imagemanager/README.md

 Ever been in a situation where you have tons of images and you want to create new dimensions, watermark them for an upcoming new design layout or you want to optimize image formats based on browser support.
 What if we could just create these dimensions on the fly as needed without having to preprocess them using AWS Lambda@Edge?
 You can save bandwidth and better user experience.

-Now with AWS Lambda@Edge along with AWS Lambda@Edge, Amazon CloudFront, Amazon API Gateway, Amazon S3 we can resize images, generate appropriate formats (webP) on the fly.
+Now with AWS Lambda@Edge along with Amazon API Gateway & AWS Lambda we can resize images, generate appropriate formats (eg: webP) on the fly.
 For a given image URL, AWS Lambda@Edge allows for URL manipulation, checks whether the object exists on S3.
 Further if the object does not exist it invokes the resize function via Amazon API Gateway and stores the resized image on S3.
 Subsequent requests are just served directly from S3.

 ## Setup